Prabhat-Kumar-42/devops-with-docker/part3/exercise-3.6/example-frontend/README.md

 # size after optimization: 1.28 gb

-> the size of optimized and non-optimized images remain same, I think the the size of other componenets is too large, so combining few RUN steps and removing apt-lists wont do much.
+> not much size difference after combing RUN steps and removing apt/lists,
+> maybe because other stuff takes much space and these layers size are negligible compared to them.